-- Frame rate varies with the subject, shutter speed, sensitivity, and focus mode and may slow as more shots are taken. - The flash turns off automatically; the previously-selected flash mode is restored when burst shooting is disabled. - Additional time may be required to record pictures when shooting ends. - ▶ If file numbering reaches 999 before shooting is complete, the remaining pictures will be recorded to a new folder (■ 107). - In some drive modes, shooting may not begin if the space available on the memory card is insufficient.
+- 2 Take photographs.
+The camera will take pictures while the shutter button is pressed; shooting ends when the shutter button is released, the maximum number of pictures has been taken, or the memory card is full. - Frame rate varies with the subject, shutter speed, sensitivity, and focus mode and may slow as more shots are taken. - The flash turns off automatically; the previously-selected flash mode is restored when burst shooting is disabled.

+- Additional time may be required to record pictures when shooting ends. - ▶ If file numbering reaches 999 before shooting is complete, the remaining pictures will be recorded to a new folder (■ 112). - Burst shooting may not begin if the space available on the memory card is insufficient.